 Admission fee: Adult 16€, under 19 accompanied by family members 6€ and students and over 65 concession 14€.

-4. Maserati museum, Modena, Italy Italy is home to some of the world’s best motoring attractions, so perhaps before you head home from having been to the Ferrari museum, why not head over to the Maserati plants in Modena where you can learn more about the production of the world’s most luxury sports cars.
+Italy is home to some of the world’s best motoring attractions, so perhaps before you head home from having been to the Ferrari museum, why not head over to the Maserati plants in Modena where you can learn more about the production of the world’s most luxurious sports cars.

 Containing various models of vintage cars and motorcycles, the unofficial Maserati museum provides guests with an exclusive factory tour, in which you’ll be able to walk around the showroom, the famous assembly lines and get close up with some of the most celebrated cars.